top of page

 Ethics & Policies

 The following policies outline how we make decisions, safeguard welfare, and handle communication.
-We do not engage in public disputes; our standards are documented and applied consistently.
+We do suffer from certain level of personal harassment, but do not engage this in public disputes and impacted our dogs. our standards are documented and applied consistently.

 1) Ethical Breeding & Welfare Principles